morteza-shahrabi-farahani/golang-exercises/go-cast/go-introduction/Notes.md

 * pkg: For saving shared libraries

-* bin: For saving executable files of projects (both your projects and installed projects using go install).
+* bin: For saving executable binary files of projects (both your projects and installed projects using go install).

+\* For installing open source packages, you should use "go-install" command.

+\* All go projects, must have main package and main function.
+Otherwise, the program won't executed successfully.